hyun-yang/MyChatGPT/README.md

 5. IDE/Code Editor:

    Use an IDE or code editor of your choice.
-Popular options include PyCharm, VSCode, and Sublime Text.
+Popular options include PyCharm, VSCode, and Eclipse.

 6. PlantUML: